 You are expected to take care with your own property while at work and to take reasonable steps to protect Macmillan's assets from damage, loss, misuse and theft.
-This includes being responsible for the security of your surroundings and never sharing security codes, passwords or building passes with others.
+This includes being responsible for the security of your surroundings and never sharing security codes, passwords or building passes with others except as consistent with business needs.
 Personal belongings should be secured while in the office or on business.
 Strangers should not be permitted to follow employees through an office door.